 A securities firm accepting orders to trade securities shall clear and settle transactions in the manner provided in the Operating Rules of the TWSE or the Taipei Exchange Rules Governing Securities Trading on the TPEx.
 Article 40

 A securities firm accepting orders to trade securities shall not place the securities deposited by the customers under its custody.
-It shall deliver such securities to the centralized securities depository on the same day; provided that the securities firms which are located in areas other than Taipei City and New Taipei City may deliver the securities for centralized custody on the following business day.
+It shall handle the securities pursuant to the regulations of the centralized securities depository.